‘The Pilgrim’s Progress’ written by John Bunyan is one of the most famous and well–read books of the English language.

 About David Calhoun

-David B. Calhoun is Professor of Church History at Covenant Theological Seminary, St. Louis, Missouri.
-He studied with Francis Schaeffer and has led international ministry organisations in America and Europe.
+David B. Calhoun (1937–2021) was Professor of Church History at Covenant Theological Seminary, St. Louis, Missouri.
+He studied with Francis Schaeffer and led international ministry organisations in America and Europe.
 Among his writing credits is the definitive 2 volume history of Princeton Seminary.